marc-schieferdecker/youtube-mass-edit/README.md

 **Install**

 1) Download sources to your local computer or a server and unpack
-2) Head to console.cloud.google.com create a project, activate the YouTube API v3 and create OAuth2 web app credentials
+2) Head to console.cloud.google.com create a project, activate the YouTube API v3 and create OAuth2 web app credentials (set callback url to "http://localhost:3000/auth/callback")
 3) Download the JSON credential file and save it to "google-credentials.json" in the main directory of the application
 4) Open console / bash / gitbash / cmd / whatever you use
 5) Change to the directory where you unpacked the sources
 6) Run "npm i" to install all node modules
-7) Run "node start" (or "node bin/www" if you get an error)
+7) Run "node start" (or try "node bin/www" if you get an error)
-8) Open browser and head to "localhost:3000" (if not a local machine, enter servers-ipaddr:3000)
+8) Run browser and open "http://localhost:3000/"

 **Usage**